code4recovery/tsml-ui/README.md

 This project uses [React JS](https://reactjs.org/) and [Bootstrap CSS](http://getbootstrap.com/).

-While developing, run the `yarn watch` terminal command to compile assets as you edit them.
+While developing, run `yarn watch` to compile assets as you edit them.
 When you're ready to commit, run `yarn prod` to prepare them for production.